azepecki/sift/language_reference_manual.md

 ## MEMORY MANAGEMENT

-As a text processing language, memory management becomes a critical aspect.
-But unlike C, Sift has automatic memory management.
+As a text processing language, memory management is critical in Sift.
+This is why, unlike a language like C, Sift includes automatic memory management as a language feature.
 With our automatic memory management, it's faster to develop programs without being bothered about the low-level memory details.
 It also prevents the program from memory leaks and dangling pointers.

-Sift uses generational garbage collection for automatic memory management.
-Sift supports three generation of in total.
+Sift uses generational garbage collection for automatic memory management and supports three generation.
 An object moves into an older generation whenever it survives a garbage collection process on its current generation.

 The garbage collector keeps track of all objects in the memory.
 When a new object is created, it starts its life in the first generation.